Weather Update for Karachi

-PMD, in its fresh advisory, predicted humid weather with dust-raising winds in districts of the southeastern region including the provincial capital Karachi and very less chances of drizzle.
+The weather forecast department predicted slight chance of drizzle in the coastal areas.
+Humidity in the metropolis air will be at 85%, with winds blowing at kmph from the southwest.

-The minimum temperature was recorded at 30 degrees Celsius, while the maximum temperature may reach 32 degrees Celsius.
-The wind blowing from the southwest is expected to have a speed of 24 kilometers per hour.
+On Thursday, the mercury reached 34°C at noon, while temperature is expected to be dropped to 31°C in the evening and night.

-Karachi’s air quality was recorded at 71 on Saturday.
-The air of the port city reached a high level of pollution and is unhealthy for sensitive groups.
+Karachi’s air quality was recorded 74for the day.
+According to AccuWeather, the air of financial capital has reached a high level of pollution and is unhealthy for sensitive groups.

-Experts suggest cutting time spent outside if you are feeling symptoms such as difficulty breathing or throat irritation.
+It is recommended to reduce time spent outside if they are feeling symptoms such as difficulty breathing or throat irritation.

 Source: Forex Association of Pakistan. (last update 09:00 AM)